israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Conditional (Ternary) Operator

  The conditional (ternary) operator is an operator to use for conditional as expression, it frequently used as a shortcut for the `if` statement.
+ And it's the only operator that takes three operands.

 ### String Operators